Skip to main content Skip to main menu

 The Dot Experience Cast: Denna Lambert

-Deanna Lambert smiles in a well-lit room where plants and a yellow sofa are visible behind her.
+Denna Lambert smiles in a well-lit room where plants and a yellow sofa are visible behind her.

 Denna Lambert has always set her sights high.
-As the Inclusive Innovation Lead for Early Stage Innovation and Partnerships, in NASA’s Space Technology Mission Directorate.
-She champions accessibility and inclusion every day.
+As the Inclusive Innovation Lead for Early Stage Innovation and Partnerships, in NASA’s Space Technology Mission Directorate, she champions accessibility and inclusion every day.
 Join us as we learn about Denna’s life, career, and passion for helping others’ voices be heard.

 Life